- Parking Rules & Regulations

 d) Green Parking Permit: Remote parking, located in Lot C3, on the west side of campus, available at no charge.

-e) Motorcycle Parking Permit: Motorcycle permits are required for any motorcycle/scooter parked on campus.
-An annual motorcycle permit may be purchased at the discount rate of $10.00 for those with a valid parking permit, (blue, brown, orange or yellow) issued for the same school year.
+e) Motorcycle Motorcycle Parking Permit: Motorcycle permits are required for any motorcycle/scooter parked on campus.
+An annual motorcycle permit may be purchased at the discount rate of $10.00 online or $20 in our office for those with a valid parking permit, (blue, brown, orange or yellow) issued for the same school year.
 The discounted rate offsets the costs of processing and the permit itself.

 Motorcycles can only park in designated motorcycle parking areas except for reserve parking and pay parking spaces.
 For those who rent a reserve space and plan on parking their motorcycle in that space, Campus Parking Services must be notified so your motorcycle permit number can be added to the sign above the reserved parking space.